A short explanation about the whats and whys of this site.

 'The virtual museum'

-In the old form Archimon tried to describe the history of architecture in The Netherlands and show interesting buildings all over the country.
+In its original form the aim of Archimon was to describe the history of architecture in The Netherlands and to show interesting buildings all over the country.
 This was an enormous task, and after a few years I realized that I could never reach this goal.
-Church architecture took most of my interest and time, and at least in this field I managed to get far.
+Church architecture had taken most of my interest and time, and at least in this field I managed to get far.
 I decided to use the results of my research for a 'virtual museum'.
-The idea of a museum allowed me to lose the struggle for completeness; no museum ever offers completeness, but using well-chosen examples a subject can be fully covered anyway.
+The idea of a museum allowed me to lose the struggle for completeness; no museum is ever complete, but using well-chosen examples a subject can be fully covered anyway.
 This is what I try here.

 'Religious architecture'

 Churches are the main subject here, with their history, architects and styles.
-I could have said 'churches' instead of 'religious architecture' but the latter term doesn't restrict me should I wish to pay attention to monasteries, synagogues or even mosques in the future.
+It's the history of the christian religious architectural tradition in the Netherlands of the past 1000 years.
+I could have said 'churches' instead of 'religious architecture', but I'd like to to pay attention to monasteries and the occasional synagogue as well.

 'The Netherlands'

 A country in Europe.
 Not to be confused with Holland, which is just the old name for a part of it.
 In its original form Archimon tried to show what The Netherlands looked like, which meant that it needed to show as many towns and villages as possible.
-In its current form the site no longer attempts this. it does try to show regional variants in styles though.
+In its current form the site no longer attempts this.
+It does try to show regional variants in styles though.
+And there's some attention for churches outside the Netherlands, designed by Dutch architects.

 The 'Places & buildings' -section

 You could consider this as an extra exhibition next to the actual museum.
 This is the heart of the old Archimon and it contains hundreds of pages.
-Here you will find descriptions of towns and villages as well as of individual buildings.
-This section is fully interlinked with the 'religious architecture' pages, only they have a different logo.
-This part of the site is still maintained and will be expanded often.
-I still enjoy doing this sort of thing, but will no longer feel obliged to cover as much of the country as possible.
+Here you will find pages about towns and municipalities and their churches.
+This section is fully interlinked with the 'religious architecture' pages.
+This part of the site is expanded often and becomes increasingly bilingual.

 Pictures